ninzyfb/wildoceans-scripts/README.md

 `library(devtools)`
 `devtools::install_git("https://gitup.uni-potsdam.de/macroecology/mecofun.git")`

+**IMPORTANT 3: installing java may be required**: To run the modelling scripts as is, java is required to run MaxEnt as one of the modelling algorithms.
+If you do not wish to install java, then it may be that maxent will not be able to run.

 ### 1. scripts_occurencedata
 This folder contains two scripts that were used for initial data cleaning and data exploration of the raw occurrence data.
 The raw occurrence data are confidential but the scripts are provided to show how it was cleaned and formatted.